ntm-development/natebot-guide/guide/roleplay/marriages.md

 :::

 ## Divorcing a User
-To divorce a user, you will need to run **`/relationship divorce`**.
+To divorce a user, you will need to run **`/divorce`**.
 Then a confirmation embed will be sent which you will need to use to confirm with the buttons provided.
 You can provide the ID if you like to.

 ![Divorce](./images/divorce-confirm.png)